-Throughout the park Disney PhotoPass photographers will capture guests caught up in the Disney experience.
-Disney’s PhotoPass gives guests the opportunity to have great high-resolution photos taken by Disney Photographers using state-of-the-art digital equipment at picturesque locations.
+Throughout the park, Disney PhotoPass photographers will capture guests caught up in the Disney experience.
+Disney’s PhotoPass and Memory Maker allows guests to have great high-resolution photos taken by Disney Photographers using state-of-the-art digital equipment at picturesque locations.
 Even better, your photos can be accessed, shared, and ordered online.
 Visit our Disney’s PhotoPass Guide for more information on Disney’s PhotoPass service.

-Mothers with infants can visit Epcot worry free with the services of the Baby Care Centers.
+Mothers with infants can visit Epcot Theme Park worry-free with the services of the Baby Care Centers.
 The Baby Care Center is located at Odyssey Center between Future World and World Showcase.
-The facility offers guests a place to feed, change and nurse babies.
+The facility offers guests a place to feed, change, and nurse babies.
 Highchairs, rocking chairs, nursing rooms, changing tables and a microwave to heat bottles and food are available.
-The Baby Care Center also offers formula, bottles, pacifiers, Children’s Tylenol, cold and allergy medication, band-aids, Motrin, children’s undergarments, t-shirts and baseball caps for Guests to purchase in those “baby emergencies”.
+The Baby Care Center also offers formula, bottles, pacifiers, Children’s Tylenol, cold and allergy medication, band-aids, Motrin, children’s undergarments, t-shirts and baseball caps for Guests to purchase in those “baby emergencies.”

-Stroller rentals are available for single day rentals as well as length of stay.
-Visit MFL’s Stroller page for detailed information on stroller rental.
+Stroller rentals are available for single day rentals as well as the length of stay.
+Visit our Stroller page for detailed information on stroller rental.

 Visit our Height Requirement page for height requirements to all Walt Disney World attractions.